abalanuk/CrewTestProject/README.md

 ### Filters
 The crew data filters updates in real time while typing...
-You can save filter by submitting form, filters will be persisted across tabs if there is saved one
+Filter saves in browser local storage while typing... filters will be persisted across tabs if there is saved one